The Diamond Disruption: What’s Fueling India’s Next $1B Consumer Category

 Redseer Recommendation for Brands:

-Education must go beyond awareness, addressing emotional barriers, family perceptions, and resale myths.
-Trust must be built through certification, storytelling, and transparency, helping consumers feel confident in their choices.
-And, distribution should reflect how today’s consumers shop: fluidly across online platforms and offline touchpoints with high transparency and trust.
+Awareness campaigns should also be built around addressing emotional barriers, family perceptions, and resale myths.
+Brands should build trust through certification, storytelling, and transparency, helping consumers feel confident in their choices.
+Finally, distribution should reflect how today’s consumers shop: fluidly across online platforms and offline touchpoints with high transparency and trust.

 Redseer Recommendation for Investors: